SPEAK WITH A TEAM MEMBER (770) 920-6030

 This term refers to a person who wrongfully inter-meddles with or converts the property (assets) of an estate.
 Doing this in bad faith can make them accountable to the heirs for double the property’s value.

-The Executor must follow the terms of the will.
+The executor of the estate must follow the terms of the will.

 If any heir believes that the executor isn’t acting in their best interest or makes decisions outside of the decedent’s terms, they may file a legal complaint.